-I thought I might take a little break this week from blogging because today will mark 30 straight days of blogging (!!!) and I’ve officially met my NaBloPoMo goal of writing/blogging every day in November.
-I can’t believe I’ve made it!
+I thought I might take a little break this week from blogging because today will mark 30 straight days of blogging (!!!).
+I can't believe I've made it!
 Thank you so much for all your love and support.
 That being said, I have another whole week of posts all ready for you!
 When you have something to share, you just have to share it!.

 My friend Cassie from Wholefully and I decided that it would be fun to do a handmade holiday gift palooza together this year.
 Have you popped over to Cassie's blog yet?
 You should!
 I link to her lots and lots because we are a lot alike and she has great content to share.
 She's one of my all time favorite blogging-turned-real-life friends.
 She's a great mom, she loves to garden, has chickens, and is also really tall (just like me!).
 I bet you didn't know we even talk on Skype every Monday.
 She's kind, helpful, and such a true supporter of all of my crazy adventures.
 I just know you'll enjoy her too.
 She's sharing a gorgeous DIY No Sew Flannel Blanket Scarf on her blog today.
 I can't get over how pretty (and easy!) this project was.

 Stay tuned, we are both sharing a simple handmade gift every day this week!
 Enjoy this little endeavor from us to you.